By Peter Sumpton

 And don't forget the online facilities that are available, a world of case studies and examples at the end of your fingertips (just remember to make sure they are valid examples).

 There are no hard and fast rules for the application of real life examples in marketing examinations and it will always be down to the student to determine where would be appropriate to reference these examples.
 The main thing to remember is that if there is an example relevant to your answer and the appropriate marks are available use it!

-This blog was created by Pete Sumpton the very knowledgable Marketing Director for moocreations and a Digital Marketing Communications Tutor for Professional Academy.
-For more of his insights in to the world of Digital Marketing Communications follow moocreations on Twitter or download a prospectus for a Digital Marketing or Marketing Communications Qualification accredited by the CIM's CAM Foundation!
+This blog was created by Peter Sumpton the very knowledgeable Marketing Director for moocreations and a Digital Marketing Tutor for Professional Academy.
+For more of his insights in to the world of Digital Marketing Communications follow moocreations on Twitter or download a prospectus for a Digital Marketing or Marketing Qualification accredited by the CIM!